 Although not every campground allows dogs, a great many do.
 You should be able to find a dog-friendly campground in virtually any setting: forest, lake, mountains, beach or grasslands.

 If you have a large backyard, consider throwing a party for dogs.
 Short events that require little preparation, dog parties are the ideal way to get to know other dog lovers.

 Invite the neighbors you run into again and again while you’re walking your dogs, the folks you talk to at the dog park, and your friends and family who have dogs.

 If you’re the kind of person who likes to help, consider inviting your dog sitter or walker and encourage them to bring a few pet-industry friends who are looking for new business.

 5. Stay at a Pet-Friendly Inn

-In California, the Cambria Shores Inn near Hearst’s Castle caters to people vacationing with their dogs, providing all kinds of nice amenities, like a guide to dog-friendly restaurants, resources for dog-sitting and treats for your 4-legged friend.
+Here in California, the Cambria Shores Inn near Hearst’s Castle caters to people vacationing with their dogs, providing all kinds of nice amenities, like a guide to dog-friendly restaurants, resources for dog sitting and treats for your 4-legged friend.